 If your services cannot be seen on Baidu you are essentially invisible, this is the first port of call for travel research.
 When the Chinese type in the characters for ‘Australian travel agency’ you need to have the right, Chinese-specific, optimized content appearing in the search feed.

 A Chinese website is necessary for SEO and communicative purposes.
 English is still not widely spoken at a high level so all content needs to be adapted into Mandarin Chinese.

 2) B2C and B2B in China – Be the Expert

-You need to establish yourself as ‘the expert’ in your field sharing quality content, answering questions and engaging in conversation with potential tourists or businesses.
-It is wise to refer to the consumer study above, focus on the establishing yourself in the key area’s Chinese tourists are attracted to, primarily the natural beauty Australia boasts and quality wine, cuisine and produce.
+You need to establish yourself as ‘the expert’ in your field by sharing quality content, answering questions, and engaging in conversation with potential tourists or businesses.
+It is wise to refer to the consumer study above, and focus on establishing yourself in the key area Chinese tourists are attracted to, primarily the natural beauty Australia boasts and quality wine, cuisine, and produce.

 The Chinese are looking for what they perceive to be very established and respectable businesses in travel, even if you are a smaller business you can create this impression in China by marketing yourself in the right way.

 The largest social network in China is ‘WeChat’ with 700 million active users, following this is ‘Weibo’ with 220 million.
 Tourism services need to open an official subscription account on WeChat and generate interest with quality content being shared, users need to follow your account with attractive promotions or offers to entice them.

 WeChat is sometimes referred to as the ‘WeChat times’, Chinese users rely on the platform for much of their information about the world and this including travel information.
 It is easy to generate interest in a destination with quality content and then link this to your services and what you can offer.